aesparzas/python-project-umba/README.md

     ]
 ```

+NOTE: all of this endpoints accept filtering by `type`, `date_from` and `date_to`

 The API is backed by a SQLite database.

-## Getting Started
+## Design Desitions
-This service requires Python3.
-To get started, create a virtual environment using Python3.

-Then, install the requirements using `pip install -r requirements.txt`.

-Finally, run the API via `python app.py`.
+Since the querying is supported by all `GET` views, metrics and no metrics ones, all the querying was grouped in a father class, an the rest of the endpoints just extend that one.

+For data serialization and validation was used marshmallow since it handles very well validation and parsing of inputs

-## Testing
+## Future work recommendations

-Tests can be run via `pytest -v`.
+Getting rid of SQLite.
+Though it has DATE field type, on the inside they are treated as strings and the validation is very poor.
+That goes to data inconsistency.
+I recommend using postgres and SQLAlchemy as an ORM.

 ## Tasks
 Your task is to fork this repo and complete the following:

-- [ ] Add field validation.
+- [x] Add field validation.
 Only *temperature* and *humidity* sensors are allowed with values between *0* and *100*.
-- [ ] Add logic for query parameters for *type* and *start/end* dates.
+- [x] Add logic for query parameters for *type* and *start/end* dates.
-- [ ] Implementation
+- [x] Implementation
-  - [ ] The max, median and mean endpoints.
+  - [x] The max, median and mean endpoints.
-  - [ ] The quartiles endpoint with start/end parameters
+  - [x] The quartiles endpoint with start/end parameters
-  - [ ] Add the path for the summary endpoint
+  - [x] Add the path for the summary endpoint
-  - [ ] Complete the logic for the summary endpoint
+  - [x] Complete the logic for the summary endpoint
-- [ ] Tests
+- [x] Tests
-  - [ ] Wrap up the stubbed out unit tests with your changes
+  - [x] Wrap up the stubbed out unit tests with your changes
-  - [ ] Add tests for the new summary endpoint
+  - [x] Add tests for the new summary endpoint
-  - [ ] Add unit tests for any missing error cases
+  - [x] Add unit tests for any missing error cases
-- [ ] README
+- [x] README
-  - [ ] Explain any design decisions you made and why.
+  - [x] Explain any design decisions you made and why.
-  - [ ] Imagine you're building the roadmap for this project over the next quarter.
+  - [x] Imagine you're building the roadmap for this project over the next quarter.
 What features or updates would you suggest that we prioritize?

 When you're finished, send your git repo link to engineering@umba.com.
 If you have any questions, please do not hesitate to reach out!